Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Backpackers trekking through the Chugach Mountains

-📍 Google Maps | Phone: (907) 345-5014 | Website | Hours: open 24 hours | Entrance: $5 day use, $20 overnight camping | 👉 Suggested Chugach Tour on Viator
+📍 Google Maps | Phone: (907) 345-5014 | Website | Hours: open 24 hours | Entrance: $5 day use, overnight camping fees vary by site | 👉 Suggested Chugach Tour on Viator

 You’ll find even more adventures further back in the Chugach Mountains.
 Summer is the best time to visit, offering the warmest weather and thousands of wildflowers in bloom.
 There’s no shortage of trails, whether you’re up for a longer day hike or a several-day trek.